siadat/gradboostreg/README.md

 ### Problem
-Let's say we have one predictor (also known as a feature) named X and we want to find the function that predicts the value Y. Give the following 6 train samples:
+Let's say we have one predictor (also known as a feature) named X and we want to find the function that predicts the value Y. Given the following 6 training samples:

     X:  0  1  2  3 4 5
     Y: 10 10 20 20 5 5

 Predict Y for the following X values:

-    X: 0.0 0.5 2.5 2.0 4.5
+    X: 0 0.5 2.5 2 4.5

 ### Solution